 Nissan has improved its 370Z sportscar.
 But by how much?
 Jonathan Crouch checks it out.

 Fans of the original Nissan 350Z sportscar have taken to its 370Z replacement but to snare any remaining ones who haven't yet taken the plunge and broaden this model's appeal, Nissan has improved this enduring line-up.
-Minor exterior enhancements have smartened the styling but the most significant change is the addition of a new 'EXEDY' high-performance clutch that'll help enthusiastic owners to perfect their 'racing-style' downshifts.
-They'll like that.
-As before, there's a single coupe bodystyle and power comes from a 3.7-litre 328PS V6, plus there's still a 344PS Nismo model available at the top of trhe range if that's not enough.
+Likely buyers will like the 'EXEDY' high-performance clutch that'll help enthusiastic owners to perfect their 'racing-style' downshifts.
+As before, there's a single coupe bodystyle and power comes from a 3.7-litre 332hp V6, plus there's still a 339hp Nismo model available at the top of trhe range if that's not enough.
 In short, the 370Z continues to prove that the sportscar you've always promised yourself doesn't have to cost you a lottery win.

 Forget MX-5s, Evo Xs, WRXs - even GT-Rs: the 370Z is the definitive Japanese sportscar.
 Nissan's Z-car heritage goes all the way back to the legendary 240Z of 1969, a car intended to offer the style and performance of European sportscars at a fraction of their price.
 More than 1.7 million sales later, this 370Z continues that tradition in fine style.
 It builds on a firm foundation laid by the 350Z model, launched in 2002 and sold here from 2005, a sportscar than typifies everything that this Z series should be about, with good looks, muscular performance and a fantastic fun factor, a car you could really take by the scruff of the neck.
 Not much else could match a 350Z for the money and even the Porsches that could keep up lacked its endearing mild hooligan streak.
 In launching its 370Z replacement in 2009, a quarter of a million worldwide sales later, Nissan needed to keep the things we liked - the charismatic V6 engine, the balanced rear-wheel drive chassis and the perfect weight distribution - and sort the few things we didn't - high running costs, cheap-feeling interior and restricted luggage space.
 They did exactly that - and to keep the recipe fresh, a Summer 2017 package of improvements aimed to up the ante still further.

 The 370Z is still gorgeous.
 From the arrow-shaped headlamps to the boomerang-shaped tail lamps, there's a handsome aggression that marks this car out from its overtly style-conscious contemporaries.
 The front air-intake borrows its look from Nissan's GT-R supercar, giving this 370 greater malevolency as it looms in your mirrors with twin aerodynamic fins rising like fangs from its lower lip.
-Upgrades to this improved model include black door handles and a black rear bumper fascia.
-Dark-tinted headlamps and rear combination lights - previously only available on the NISMO model - are now standard, plus mainstream variants gain more distinctive 19-inch alloy wheels.
-Inside, things are much as before.
+Inside, things are much as they always were.
 The dash is upholstered in a leather-like surface called Sofilez that's tasteful in both look and feel and the leather seats fitted to most models have lovely suede-like inserts that not only look nice but stop you sliding around under hard cornering - though the seatbase is a little short.
 A number of the old 350Z's trademark features are still intact though, such as the instrument cluster attached to the steering column that moves as you adjust the driving position to guarantee an unhindered view of the dials.
 You'd expect the wheel to adjust for reach as well though on a £30,000 car.
 It's still a two-seater-only cabin and unlike, say, a Porsche 718 Cayman, there's a useful shelf behind the front seats where you can quickly sling a coat or jacket with a glovebox now at last added for smaller items.
 As for proper luggage space, the hefty strut brace across the old 350Z's parcel shelf that stopped you carrying a proper weekend's luggage for two has in this 370 been banished, freeing up a more usable 235-litres of space.

-Prices start at just over £29,000, which remains very good value for such a powerful sports coupe.
-There's a choice of base, GT and potent Nismo models and, in GT form, the option of a 7-speed auto gearbox as an alternative to the standard 6-speed manual.
-There's a £5,000 premium for the extra 16PS of the top Nismo model.
+Prices start at around £30,000, which remains very good value for such a powerful sports coupe.
+There's a choice of base, 'Sport', 'Sport Touring' and potent 'Nismo' models.
+The 'Nismo' is around £40,000.
+Plus there's a special '50th Anniversary Edition' version.
 All variants are well equipped.
 Even the entry level 370Z comes equipped with an Intelligent Key, plus an engine stop/start button, power adjustable seats, climate controlled air-conditioning, 18" alloy wheels, automatic xenon headlamps, curtain airbag, alarm, audio with auxiliary input and Bluetooth hands free phone connection.
 The GT version meanwhile, gets heated seats trimmed in black suede and leather, a six-CD Bose audio system with eight speakers, cruise control, speed limiter and Synchro Rev Control.

 In an age when many sports coupes seem to prioritise style as much as speed, something like this improved 370Z is refreshing change.
 Nissan Z car fans will be looking for a car to replicate the raw, muscular feel they've become used to.
 For the money, they'll struggle to find it anywhere but at the wheel of this one.
 In a race, someone who'd spent a lot more on a Porsche or very powerful BMW or Audi might shade this Nissan but at the end of it, it's the 370Z driver who'd probably have the biggest grin.
 This, after all, is one of those rare but very special things: a proper sportscar.